 Data exchange between pipeline components (K) doesn't support communication between components but operates files.
 In my personal opinion that the strongest Metaflow feature is data between components is just Python objects.

 Goal ... highly subjectively (M) provides Python-level Machine Learning workflows for running ML experiments at scale and reproducible (K) provides Docker-image-level Machine Learning workflows for running ML experiments at scale and reproducible In addition, Kueflow also runs the Kubernetes cluster.
 This turns Kubeflow into a powerful Machine Learning cluster.

-Cloud (M) limited to AWS Batch and S3 (K) unlimited deployment GCP, Azure, anything that runs k8s.
+Cloud (M) locks in AWS Batch and S3 (K) unlimited cloud deployment such as GCP, Azure, anything that runs k8s.

-Horizontal scaling (K) is a Kubernetes cluster with powerful support for adding nodes and deployment monitoring TFX or custom (M) AWS ECS
+Horizontal scaling (K) is a Kubernetes cluster with powerful support for scaling and monitoring (M) AWS ECS

-(K) Not locking a particular cloud provider: abstracts out open-source Kubernetes and Airflow/other Orchestration.
+Kubeflow: not locking in a particular cloud provider: abstracts out open-source Kubernetes and Airflow/other Orchestration.
 However, using TensorFlow Extended (TFX) will lock into Apache Beam, provided as Dataflow at Google Cloud Platform.
 (M) currently locks in AWS Sagemaker/S3/Batch

 Running heavy parallel-distributed computational loads in a stable way: example: on unstable can be when a 'memory thirsty' process aborts other processes by taking all the memory resources.
 Kubeflow utilized Kubernetes computational distributed load.